What is a clinical trial?

 By participating in a clinical trial, you help make a difference in the lives of all patients.

-For more information on participating in clinical trials at UChicago Medicine, contact the Office of Clinical Research at 866-670-6277.
+For more information on participating in clinical trials at UChicago Medicine or Comer Children's Hospital, contact the Office of Clinical Research at 866-670-6277.

 Clinical trials are a critical tool for improving our understanding and treatment of illnesses and disease.
 Anyone may be eligible to participate in clinical trials.
 As a potential clinical trial subject, you may be asked if you’re willing to participate in a clinical trial that is specific to your health needs or diagnosis.
 You may also be asked to participate in research that is not necessarily a clinical trial, such as donating blood or tissue for a genetic study.
 People volunteer to be in clinical trials for different reasons:

 - In hopes of improving their own health

 - To access treatments that may be new and not yet widely available

 - To help others by contributing to medical advances

 - There may be unpleasant, serious or even life-threatening side effects

 - You may not benefit directly